 - Deluxe Dining Plan

-Here are some details of each plan, what's included and pricing for 2019:
+Here are some details of each plan, what's included and average pricing for 2020 (Note that there are peak season charges, so if you're traveling during a holiday, you may pay a bit more):

 - 2 Quick Service Meals, per night of your resort stay at a counter service restaurant which includes one entree and one non-alcoholic (or alcoholic for guests over age 21) beverage.